 downtown

-Mollie Fontaine Lounge in the Victorian Village in downtown Memphis is a small craft cocktail bar in an 1886 mansion with red velvet walls, jazz piano nights and a candlelit upstairs.
+Mollie Fontaine Lounge in the Victorian Village in downtown Memphis is a small craft cocktail bar in an 1886 mansion with red velvet walls, jazz piano nights.

 Tip: Open Thursday to Saturday.
 Jazz piano runs from 20:00 most weekends.